-The Grana Padano [GRAH-nah pah-DAH-noh] is a delicious seasoned hard cheese of the Po Valley in northern Italy.
-It has the Dop label (protected designation of origin like pdo for the UK and g.U. for Austria and Germany).
+The Grana Padano [GRAH-nah pah-DAH-noh] is a delicious seasoned hard cheese of the Po Valley, located in northern Italy.
+This cheese features the DOP label.
+I.e. protected designation of origin like pdo for the UK and g.U. for Austria and Germany).
 The name grana refers to its grainy texture, while padano means originated in the Padan Plain.
 It is in fact produced in these 5 regions: Emilia-Romagna, Lombardy, Piedmont, Trentino-Alto Adige and Veneto.

 Its story is really ancient.
 It was created in 1134 by some Cistercian monks of the Abbey of Chiaravalle near Milan, not to waste a huge production of milk they had.
 They called it in Latin caseus vetus, old cheese, but people soon began to call him just grana.

 The Grana Padano must have specific characteristics listed in a Regulation of its Consortium, already sanctioned in the 1950s.
 Even the feeding of the cows (whose milk is used to produce it) is strictly controlled.
 After the seasoning, for example, the cheese wheels are checked by experts.
-Only if they pass the exam they can be fire branded with the logo.
-Only authorized cheese factories can produce it and each one of them is identifiable by a number imprinted on the cheese wheel.
+Only if they pass the test they can be fire branded with the logo.
+Only authorized cheese factories can produce it.
+And each one of them is identifiable by a number imprinted on the cheese wheel.

 Grana padano – Different types